Best AI Agents for Marketing Agencies in 2025

 Limitations:

-• Agents tend to be task-specific; less focus on reasoning across complex, multi-step marketing goals.
+• Solutions tend to be task-specific, with less focus on reasoning across multi-step marketing objectives.

 5. Demandbase and Enterprise Suites

-Positioning: Demandbase and similar enterprise platforms offer AI-driven account-based marketing agents, integrating across CRM, email, and advertising.
+Positioning: Demandbase and similar enterprise platforms deliver AI-driven account-based marketing solutions, integrating across CRM, email campaigns, and advertising platforms.

 Strengths: